IbHansen/modelflow-manual/papers/Reproducibility README.md

 ## Instructions for Replicators

-To run the package, replicators will need to have Python version 3.10 installed, and the ModelFlow Package.
+To run the package, replicators will need to have anaconda Python version 3.13 installed, and the ModelFlow Package.
 To build the PDF file from the package using the build.py program they will also need to have installed the Jupyter Book package and a version of Latex.

 The book and all files were tested using Miniconda and Anaconda versions of ModelFlow under windows.
 Full instructions on the installation of ModelFlow are included in Chapter 3 of the report, the technical details of which are reproduced in the [Requirements](#requirements) section below.

 ## List of Exhibits